 If the world stopped producing greenhouse gas emissions today, the build-up of greenhouse gases we have already released in our atmosphere and oceans means we would continue to experience some changes in our climate.
 Victoria’s water sector must adapt to these changes, even as emissions reduce, if it is to continue to provide reliable services under an increasingly challenging climate

 Research by the Victorian Water and Climate Initiative has shown that Victoria has become warmer and drier, with these trends expected to continue.
 In addition to more extreme droughts and heatwaves, increases in extreme rainfall are also expected.
 Adapting to climate change is a priority to ensure the overall health of Victoria’s natural environment and that Victorians can continue to have safe and reliable access to water.

-Click the icons below to find out more about how climate change impacts the Victorian water sector, Victoria’s new approach to climate adaptation, and how the water sector is taking action to deliver reliable water services.
+Click the icons below to find out more about how climate change impacts the Victorian water sector and how the water sector is taking action to deliver reliable water services under a changing climate.

 A new approach to climate adaptation in Victoria

 The Climate Change Act 2017 supports Victoria to better manage climate change and transition to a low-carbon economy.
 Under the Act, a Climate Change Strategy will be developed every five years.

 The Act also requires Adaptation Action Plans to be developed for seven key systems that are either vulnerable to the impacts of climate change or essential to ensure Victoria is prepared.
 These systems are water, transportation, built environment, natural environment, health and human services, education and training, and primary production.
 Each system must prepare a legislated plan by October 2021 and focus on state-wide adaptation.